-History of the belfries
+History of the belfries of Flanders

 The edification of the belfries in France corresponded with the rising of the communal movement in the 11th century.
 The economic and demographic growth gave birth to several market towns being administrated by some merchants who gathered in associations.
 Those merchants, became the bourgeois ruling class and claimed an administrative, juridical and economic independence to their suzerain through a privilege charter.
 In order to give their towns a degree of prestige, they wanted to have their own tower, to be able to compete with other towns’ keeps and church towers, as a result the belfries were created.
 In the beginning, they had multiple functions (watchtower, meeting room, prison, safe-house) but with time and throughout the centuries, the belfries would lose their usefulness.
 Nowadays, the belfries are known as famous monuments of the north of France, beautiful symbols of French culture that you can visit as many have been turned into museums.